thatsprettyfaroutman/kyykkishotline/README.md

 # kyykkishotline
-Send private messages to kyykkis
+Send messages to kyykkis

 ## 🍍
-* Only edit files in 'src' dir
+* Only edit files in `src` dir
 * `yarn build` will compile js and move needed files to root dir
 * `yarn start-dev` to run dev env, you need .env file with tokens.
 (Local dev not prolly working atm ¯\_(ツ)_/¯)